Past Weather & Climate Data

 Missing observations because the station is unattended, a failure of the observing equipment, or when an event has produced suspect data may result in an event not being recorded.

 The climate summary is updated monthly therefore any new extreme value will not appear until the following month.
-If an extreme value occurs more than once, the date shall refer to be the most recent event to conform to standard ABOM practice.
+If an extreme value occurs more than once, the date shall be the most recent event to conform to standard BoM practice.